kaazing/javascript.client/gateway/README.md

 # Using KAAZING Gateway or any RFC-6455 Endpoint

-You can use an RFC-6455 endpoint, such KAAZING Gateway, to connect to a back-end service.
+You can use an RFC-6455 endpoint, such as KAAZING Gateway, to connect to a back-end service.
 To learn how to administer the Gateway, its configuration files, and security, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).

 # Learning How to Develop Client Applications